-Last updated: May 29th, 2023 at 04:31 am
+Last updated: January 9th, 2024 at 11:38 am

 A heat only boiler, also known as a regular or conventional boiler, is a type of boiler that is specifically designed to provide heating for a property.
 It is called “heat only” because its primary function is to generate heat for the central heating system, without providing hot water for domestic use.